 The method of delivering replacement blue bags in Penrith changed in March 2023.
 These properties now receive a 6-month allocation of blue bags instead of weekly, removing the need for blue bags to be delivered on each collection.
 Properties included in this scheme received their first 6-monthly supply in March and the next scheduled delivery is planned to be undertaken by 4 September 2023.

 Refuse collection details

 We supply each household with blue bags for their household refuse.
 Blue bags need to be set out on the kerbside or collection point by 6am on collection days.
 They can be set out the night before but no earlier.
-When we collect the blue bags, we will leave up to two new bags to replace the ones set out.
+When we collect the blue bags, we will leave up to two new bags (excluding Penrith) to replace the ones set out.
 Household refuse collections are on the same day each week.
 Collection days only change over the Christmas period.
-We print details of collection day changes on the blue bags.

 If your refuse contains hot ashes, you can put them in a dustbin.
 The dustbin must be made of steel and have two handles.
 Set the dustbin on the kerb or collection point by 6am on collection days.

 Where to set blue bags out for collection